tib/swift-org-website/documentation/server/guides/packaging.md

 -p 8080:8080 \
 my-server:1.0.0
 ```

+> NOTE: The root certificate path is relative to the app/ directory, as the certificates are copied into this location during the image build process.

 After starting the server, navigating to [http://localhost:8080](http://localhost:8080) in a browser should display the `Hello, world!` message.
 To test the API, a todo item can be created using the following cURL command: